 - Add the mixture to the pastry and bake for 35 minutes or until the crust and top are slightly browned.

 - Allow to cool, then slice and serve.

 - 3 lbs potatoes, peeled

 - 1 large onion, quartered

 - 3 eggs, beaten

 - 1⁄2cup all-purpose flour

 - Keep potatoes covered with cold water until ready to grate in the food processor.

-- Fit the medium shredding blade into food processor and shred potatoes and onion.
+- Fit the medium shredding blade into a food processor and shred potatoes and onion.

 - Dry potatoes and onion between sheets of paper towel.

-- In a large bowl combine potato mixture with eggs, flour, baking powder, parsley and salt.
-In a large skillet heat 1/8 inch vegetable oil until hot.
+- In a large bowl, combine potato mixture with eggs, flour, baking powder, parsley, and salt.
+In a large skillet, heat 1/8 inch vegetable oil until hot.
 Pour in 1/3 cup potato mixture, flattening with the back of a wooden spoon, and fry until crisp and golden brown on both sides, about 3 minutes per side.
-Drain on paper towel and keep warm in a 100 degree oven.
+Drain on a paper towel and keep warm in a 100-degree oven.